deifh1118/HelloWorldKotlin/README.md

 # HelloWorldKotlin

-A repository with a HelloWorld Kotlin application with no Spring, with Gradle's Kotlin DSL.
+A repository with a HelloWorld Kotlin simple application with no Spring,  with Gradle's Kotlin DSL.

 ## Medium article